TensAIR: Real-Time Training of Neural Networks from Data-streams: Background

-The aggregation and application of the model updates in a data-parallel ANN system can be {\em synchronous} or {\em asynchronous}.
-Those settings are described below.

-\textbf{Synchronous.~} In a synchronous setting \cite{ouyang2020communication}, workers have to synchronize themselves after each iteration.
-Therefore, they can only initialize the next \textit{GC} step if their models are synchronized.
-This synchronization barrier directly facilitates the proof of convergence of SGD (as in a centralized setting) but wastes computational resources at idle times (i.e., when workers have to wait for others to resume their computation) \cite{mayer2020scalable}.

-\textbf{Asynchronous.~} In an asynchronous SGD (ASGD) setting \cite{ouyang2020communication}, workers are allowed to compute GC steps also on stale model parameters.
+The parameter updates in a data-parallel ANN system can be {\em synchronous} or {\em asynchronous}.
+In a synchronous setting \cite{ouyang2021communication}, workers have to synchronize themselves after each mini-batch iteration.
+This synchronization barrier wastes computational resources at idle times (i.e., when workers have to wait for others to resume their computation) \cite{mayer2020scalable}.
+In an asynchronous SGD (ASGD) setting \cite{ouyang2021communication}, workers are allowed to compute their gradient computations also on stale model parameters.
 This behaviour obviously minimizes idle times but makes it harder to mathematically prove SGD convergence.
-Recent developments on ASGD \cite{koloskova2022sharper,dean2012large,jiang2017heterogeneity,dai2015high,liu2014asynchronous,liu2015asynchronous,sun2017asynchronous,lian2015asynchronous,zhang2020taming}, however, have tackled exactly this issue under different assumptions.
-Koloskova et al. \cite{koloskova2022sharper} recently proved that ASGD is always faster than BGD.
-Furthermore, they also show that ASGD converges under a parameter-server setting within $\mathcal{O}(\frac{\sigma^2}{\epsilon^2}+\frac{\sqrt{\tau_{max}\tau_{avg}}}{\epsilon})$ iterations to an $\epsilon$-small error, with $\tau$ being the gradient delay and a bounded variance for the gradients $\sigma^2 \geq 0$.
+Recent developments on ASGD \cite{jiang2017heterogeneity,sun2017asynchronous,zhang2020taming}, however, have tackled exactly this issue under different assumptions.
+Zhang et al. \cite{zhang2020taming} recently proved an $\mathbf{o}(1/\sqrt{k})$ convergence rate for unbounded non-convex problems using ASGD under a centralised parameter server setup (where $k$ denotes the iteration among the ASGD updates).
+Additionally, \cite{lian2018asynchronous,DBLP:conf/iclr/BornsteinRWBH23,tosi2023convergence} proved the convergence of ASGD on decentralized networks under distinct assumptions and network topologies.